Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Migraine Headaches Diet ChartMacrobiotic Diet for Migraine: Yin and Yang Food Chart

-The goal of the macrobiotic diet is to bring these extremes into balance through simpler whole foods.
+The goal is to bring extremes into balance using simple, whole foods.

 A balanced macrobiotic way of eating will help eliminate headaches and prevent their recurrence.